Home > Guides > Best channel strip plugins

 But the beauty of digital audio is how it rewrote the “rules”.
 Experiment with different placement and have fun with it!

-What is the most versatile channel strip?
+What is the most versatile channel strip plugin?

 A lot of channel strip plugins offer versatile sound options.
 Our favorites are the Waves Audio Omnichannel and the PSP Infinistrip.
 They both let you chain things together any way you want and have a great amount of processing options.